Jay-Z: #MeToo "had to happen"

 In an interview with CNN's Van Jones on the premiere of his program, "The Van Jones Show," Jay-Z compared #MeToo with civil rights struggles.

 "I believe everything happens for a reason.
-Everything is a learning experience -- the good, bad and the ugly.
-You know, this had to happen," he added.
+Everything is a learning experience -- the good, bad and ugly.
+You know, this had to happen to purge itself," he added.

 The rapper expressed sympathy for women forced to work in environments where "abuse was happening every day" and who felt powerless to change it.

 "What's the alternative?
-You have to survive in America," he said, adding that "things needed to be uncovered for the world to correct itself. ...
-This had to happen for the world to purge itself."
+You have to survive in America," he said, adding that "things needed to be uncovered for the world to correct itself."

 Jay-Z, who shares three children -- two girls and a boy -- with his wife, singer Beyoncé, also talked about the love he had for his firstborn daughter, Blue Ivy.